 The map above shows the places, where, and dates, when, the lion was extirpated (destroyed completely) from the southern Eurasian region.
 For example, in Greece the last lion roamed that ancient country until AD 100 and was made extinct there by sport hunting (probably).
 And in Turkey, Greece’s neighbor, the lion had been extirpated by about the late 19th century (the late 1800s), and so on.
 It is interesting to note that the last lion was seen in Iran as recently as 1941.
 Iran still has a wild cheetah, surprisingly.
 But this very special cheetah is all but extinct (see Iranian Cheetah).

-In India the Asiatic lion’s existence in the wild hangs on by a thread.
-This wild cat is now protected and living in one particular area, the The Gir Forest National Park and Wildlife Sanctuary in the state of Gujarat, India.
+IUCN Red List® status for Asiatic lion: Critically Endangered.
+In India the Asiatic lion’s existence in the wild hangs on by a thread and has done for many years.
+The Asiatic lion is protected and lives in one area, the The Gir Forest National Park and Wildlife Sanctuary in the state of Gujarat, India.

 At one time they roamed freely over a wide area covering most of Southwest Asia and in particular including the Caucasus, Yemen and from Macedonia in Greece and to India and through Iran, Afghanistan and Pakistan and thence to Bangladesh.
 The Asiatic lion has also been called the Persian lion and Indian lion.
 With a huge erosion of lion habitat comes the threat of extinction and this wild cat is now considered Critically Endangered (CR) by the IUCN Red List®.
 See IUCN Red List for Cats.

 Here is a map showing where the Gir Forest National Park is.
-In terms of square miles Iit is a very small area relative the African lion’s range and indeed the Asiatic lion’s previous range as mentioned above.
+It is a very small area relative the African lion’s range and indeed the Asiatic lion’s previous range as mentioned above.

 Here is a picture of the range of the African Lion.
 The picture is courtesy Wikimedia Commons.
 The author of the picture is Eric Gaba (Sting).
 You can see immediately how the distribution has become very fragmented.